haircut/migrate-jss-client/README.md

 1. Create a new policy and give it a fun name, like "Migrate Client to New JSS."
    Set a "Site" and "Category" if applicable.
-2. Set a "Trigger" – _Login_ or _Recurring Check-in" are most appropriate.
+2. Set a "Trigger" – _Login_ or _Recurring Check-in_ are most appropriate.
 3. Set the "Execution Frequency" as "Once per computer."
-4. In the "Packages" section, add your `migrate-jss-client-{version}.pkg` set with the option to "Install" the package
+4. In the "Packages" section, add your `migrate-jss-client-{version}.pkg` set with the option to "Install" the package.
 5. Leave the other payloads blank; we don't need to reboot or update inventory, etc.
 6. Set an appropriate **Scope**.
 You may need to set up Smart Groups or Static